ClusterDuck123/ringity/README.rst

 Please report any bugs that you find `here <https://github.com/kiri93/ringity/issues>`_.
 Or, even better, fork the repository on `GitHub <https://github.com/kiri93/ringity/>`_ and create a pull request.
-All input and changes are very welcome!
+All inputs, suggestions and changes are more than welcome!

 License
 -------